Updated July 11, 2023

-Total assets (T.A) can be defined as sum total of the money value of all monetary and non-monetary economic resources owned, managed, and controlled by an organization which is either having current economic value or is capable of generating future economic benefits for the organization either within a short period of time or in long run.
+Total assets (T.A) can be defined as sum total of the money value of all monetary and non-monetary economic resources owned, managed, and controlled by an organization which is either having current economic value or is capable of generating future economic benefits for the organization either within a short period of time or in the long run.

-Formula of Total Asset
+The Formula of Total Asset

 Depending on the availability of information, T.A can be derived as follows: –

 - Current Assets: Current assets are Those assets that can be converted into cash or cash and cash equivalents within one year of acquisition.
 Examples: cash, cash, cash equivalent, accounts receivable, marketable securities, inventories, and prepaid expenses.

 - Non-Current Assets: Non-current assets generate economic benefits from a period greater than one year from the acquisition or the balance sheet date.
 Examples: fixed assets, plant, and machinery, furniture, land and building, intangible assets, goodwill, etc.

 To calculate T.A following steps must be followed –

 - Identify Your Assets: The first step to calculating T.A. is the identification of all assets.
 One must know whether the item will generate any economic benefits to the organization; if yes, then list such items.
 Identification and valuation of intangible assets may be a problem.
 Intangible assets will also form part of T.A.